GSA-TTS/FAC/docs/architecture/decisions/0010-file-uploads.md

 We will use ClamAV, a free and open source antimalware toolkit, to perform virus scans on uploaded files.

+For the frontend portion of this, we will:
+- use the USWDS file upload component
+- provide a success/fail indication for the file upload (Need to meet wtih UX on this.)
+- provide client side validation

 ## Consequences

  - Antimalware applications rely on very large and frequently-updated sets of virus definitions.
 This means that the cloud infrastructure supporting the ClamAV instance will require a significant memory allocation, which increases hosting costs.
  - The maximum allowed size for an uploaded file will need to be determined.
  - The set of allowed file types will need to be determined.
+ - The placement of the file upload component needs to be confirmed or designed.
+(Check with UX/Design teams)
+ - The success/failure indicator needs to be confirmed or designed.
+(Check with UX/Design teams)
+ - The destination on succcessful upload needs to be confirmed or designed.
+(Check with UX/Design teams)